Entrusted to his killer: Family Court placed little boy in custody of abuser

 She pleaded guilty to all four charges last week.

-Barriball's sister, Sharron Barriball, has also pleaded guilty to a single charge of attempting to pervert the course of justice, after she attempted to remove items of clothing worn by Malachi during the abuse from the cabin.
+Sharron Barriball was also charged and pleaded guilty to a single charge of attempting to pervert the course of justice, after attempting to remove evidence.